DataFire/Integrations/integrations/generated/azure_web_service/README.md

 * output [CertificateCollection](#certificatecollection)

 ### Certificates_DeleteCertificate
-Delete a certificate by name in a specificed subscription and resourcegroup.
+Delete a certificate by name in a specified subscription and resourcegroup.

 ```js